 Add-ons are a great way to increase your CRM capabilities without breaking the bank.
-But you should always make sure about the cost of an add-on, as they’re a common way for CRM vendors to sneak additional fees into your bill.
+But you should always verify the true costs of an add-on, as they’re a common way for CRM vendors to sneak additional fees into your bill.

 Cost per user

-Some CRM plans or service levels may only allow for a set amount of users.
-Other CRM vendors allow for adding individual users (seats) for a set amount more per month.
+Some CRM plans only allow for a set amount of users, while others allow for adding individual users for a set amount more per month.

-Once you’ve decided on a vendor and plan level, it’s time to roll your CRM out.
+Once you’ve decided on a vendor and plan level, it’s time to deploy your CRM.
 Unless you’re someone with extensive developer skills, you’re going to need some help with implementation.

-Vendors offer setup and implementation services, and these range in cost according to the scope of the implementation.
+Vendors offer setup and implementation services, which range in average cost according to the scope of the implementation.

 Here are a few of the implementation services you could be offered: